07542 926011 [email protected]

 An exceptional cased set of edged weapons that belonged to Lieutenant Wyndham Neave of the 71st Highland Light Infantry who was killed in action in 1858 at Morar, near Gwalior, Central India, during the Indian Mutiny

 Lieutenant Wyndham Neave was killed at Morar during the advance of the forces of Sir Hugh Rose against Gwalior in Central India on 16th June 1858.
 He was born on 21st November 1834, the 4th son of Sir Richard Digby Neave, 3rd Baronet (1793–1868), who was an English artist and author.
-Kaye & Malleson recount the action in which Wyndham was killed as follows: “The main body of the …
+Kaye & Malleson recount the action in which Wyndham was killed as follows: “The main body of the enemy, …

 Subscribe to our Newsletter